jbaudanza/rxeventstore/README.md

 Sometimes, querying the event log is not the most efficient way to inquire about the state of your application.
 In these cases, it can make sense to project your event log onto another more appropriate data structure.
 These secondary data structures called "projections", and RxEventStore has a mechanism to help you maintain them.

-Projections are only generated and updated via the event log.
-They are considered denormalized views.
-Projections are updated by creating new events, and never by writing to the projections directly.
+Projections are only updated by a worker process that is following the event log.
+They should never be updated directly.
+Conceptually, you should be able to delete and recreate all your projections from the event log at any time.

 ### Writing to projections